-The objective of this course is to offer an introduction to technical production in theatre through lectures, projects, and production work.
-This course is designed to give the student an introduction to the technical aspects of theatrical and media production, concentrating on lighting and an introduction to sound.
-Emphasis will be on basic concepts and practical application through practical lab work on a departmental production.
+The objective of this course is to offer an introduction to technical production concentrating on lighting and an introduction to sound for theatre and film through lectures, projects, and practical work.
+Emphasis will be on providing basic concepts applicable to both theatre and media.

-Lab sessions will offer the student the opportunity of applying the principles acquired from lectures to handson projects and production work related to the departmental public exercises.
-In addition, in order to develop a broad experience in theatre, the student will be expected to participate in department activities beyond these supervised sessions.
+Lab sessions will offer the student the opportunity of applying the principles acquired from lectures to hands-on projects and production work related to the departmental public exercises.
+In addition, in order to develop a broad experience in theatre, the student will be provided the opportunity to participate in department activities beyond these supervised sessions.

-TEXT: Scene Design and Stage Lighting by R. Craig Wolf and Dick Block

-In addition the following books and periodicals can be valuable supplementary library references:
+TEXTS Scene Design and Stage Lighting by R. Craig Wolf and Dick Block In addition the following books and periodicals can be valuable supplementary library references:

-- 1. Theatrical Design and Production by J.Michael Gillette; McGraw Hill. - 2.
+- 1. Theatrical Design and Production by J. Michael Gillette; McGraw Hill. - 2.
 Scene Technology by Richard L. Arnold; Prentice Hall, Inc., Englewood Cliffs, New Jersey. - 3.
-Scene Design, Stage Lighting, Sound, Costumes and Make-up by W. F. Bellman; Harper and Row. - 4.
-Scenery for the Theatre by H. Burris-Meyer and E. C. Cole; Little Brown and Co. - 5.
-Stage Scenery, Its Construction and Rigging by A. S. Gillette and J. M. Gillette; Harper and Row. - 6.
-Backstage Handbook by Paul Carter; Broadway Press, New York. - 7.
-Theatre Crafts International, an industry journal (available in the Library).
+Scene Design, Stage Lighting, Sound, Costumes and Make-up by W. P. Bellman; Harper and Row - 4.
+Scenery for the Theatre by H. Burris-Meyer and B. C. Cole; Little Brown and Company - 5.
+Stage Scenery, Its Construction and Rigging by A. S. Gillette and J. M. Gillette; Harper and Row - 6.
+Backstage Handbook, by Paul Carter Broadway Press, Louisville, Kentucky - 7.
+Theatre Crafts International, a monthly periodical available in the library.